Koredotcom/docs/docs/gale/settings/user-management/role-management.md

 <div class="admonition warning">
 <p class="admonition-title">Important</p>
 <p>System roles cannot be created, modified, or deleted since the role and its permissions are predefined in the system.
-However, they can be duplicated as <a href="https://www.w3schools.com" target="_blank">Custom Roles</a> and modified.</p>
+However, they can be duplicated as <b>Custom Roles</b> and modified.</p>
 </div>

 #### View Role Information